yenbuilds/yenbuilds-flight-program/PHILOSOPHY.md

 **Realism is a checklist.
 Verisimilitude is an experience.
-Craft is the method that creates it.**
+Craft is the method that creates it.
+Imagination is how we push it beyond imitation.**

 Everything in this repository is built around that philosophy.
-If the outcome strengthens the illusion of flying, it belongs here.
+If the outcome strengthens the illusion of flying — whether by mirroring reality or exploring what *could* exist — it belongs here.
 If it adds technical complexity without improving the experience, it does not.

 ---